rohank15/frogger/README.md

 # FROGGER
 Experience the thrill of classic arcade action with Frogger, a modern remake of the legendary Frogger!
-Guide your character across busy avoiding and speeding cars.
+Guide your character across busy avoiding obstacles and speeding cars.
 Precision timing and quick reflexes are key to survival!

 ## How to run the game